superseriousbusiness/gotosocial/CONTRIBUTING.md

 - Since the testrig uses an in-memory database, the database will be destroyed when the testrig is stopped.
 - If you stop the testrig and start it again, any tokens or applications you created during your tests will also be removed.
 As such, you need to log out and in again every time you stop/start the rig.
-- The testrig does not make any actual external http calls, so federation will not work from a testrig.
+- The testrig does not make any actual external HTTP calls, so federation will not work from a testrig.

 ### Running automated tests